ThoroughImages/CAMEL/README.md

-This is the colorectal adenoma dataset for "CAMEL: A Weakly Supervised Learning Framework for Histopathology Image Segmentation".
+This is the colorectal adenoma dataset for "CAMEL: A Weakly Supervised Learning Framework for Histopathology Image Segmentation" (ICCV 2019).
+[Paper](http://arxiv.org/abs/1908.10555)

 ## Overview